 Street artist The Drif with his painted Boundless Brooklyn water towers

 And finally, the guys behind Boundless Brooklyn, David and Terrence, provide more context as to why they chose the water tower as their first product and why New Yorkers seem to love the water tower so much.
-For more on how waters work and more, listen to the latest episode of Secrets of New York below!
-And subscribe to the Secrets of New York podcast on Apple Podcasts, Spotify, and all of your favorite podcast apps.
+For more on how waters work and more, listen to the latest episode of The Untapped New York Podcast below!
+And subscribe to the The Untapped New York Podcast on Apple Podcasts, Spotify, and all of your favorite podcast apps.

 Next, check out our first episode about pneumatic tube mail.